ninekorn/sccsvrunity-portefolio-draft-wip/README.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>sccsvrunity-v0 - after multiple tries with minecraft projects, this is the one i deemed worthy of sharing and the ones that followed.
+<p>sccsvrunity-v0 - after multiple tries with minecraft projects in unity, this is the one i deemed worthy of sharing and the ones that followed.
 I am using my fracture scripts (except 1 i think) i developped in 2016.
-The ik rig i learned how to do it from the script tutorial demo of ProgramYourFace on his youtube channel.
-The voxel terrain is based on what i have learned from the old minecraft tutorials of Craig Perko on youtube also.</p>
+The ik rig i learned how to do it by going on youtube and finding the script tutorial demo of ProgramYourFace which explained that the equations are on wolframs.
+I went there and studied but found another asset on github for inverse kinematics and also read and downloaded the scripts of user <a href="https://forum.unity.com/members/dogzerx2.13856/">dogzerx2</a> <a href="https://forum.unity.com/threads/free-inverse-kinematics-script.102765/">Free Inverse Kinematics script! - Unity Forum</a>.
+Even scripts as big as his are too complicated for me.
+The voxel terrain is based on what i have learned from the old and new minecraft tutorials of Craig Perko on youtube also.</p>
 <!-- /wp:paragraph -->

 <!-- wp:image {"id":622,"sizeSlug":"large","linkDestination":"none"} -->